Zed-z/c2-mod-loader/README.md

 In order to display custom GUIs, the mod loader needs the game to have [dgVoodoo2](https://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) applied.

 Without it, the mod loader will continue to function, but you will not see the custom GUI overlay.

+# Features

+## Mod loading

+Croc 2 Mod Loader can load `.asi` mod files that are able to change the game's behavior and ever override some assets!

+Mods are written in C++ with the help of the provided modding API.

+## Game launcher

+Shows a launcher before starting the game.
+There, you can enable and disable your mods and change their settings!

+## Mouse uncapture

+Optionally, the loader can overwrite some game code responsible for capturing the mouse in the game window and making it visible.
+When enabled, the game never captures your mouse and acts like any other window.
+Cursor freedom at last!

+Big thanks to hdc0 for the game insight that made this possible!

+## Custom UI

+With the help of ocornut's Dear ImGui, the game can display custom UI elements, providing a look into the game's inner workings.
+Mods can also add options to the menu bar for easy access to different features!

+## Cheat code management

+Did you know that Croc 2 has cheat codes you can type in on the main menu?
+They're neat, but pretty tedious to have to type out every time you launch the game.
+With Croc 2 Mod Loader, you can manage them with UI options.
+They also get saved across play sessions!

+# Provided mods

+Alongside the loader, I'm providing a couple of mods.
+They feature little tweaks and improvements to the game and can be used to learn mod API usage.

+## Camera+

+## Coord Recall

+## Health Tweaks

+## Hello World

+## Improved Controls

+## Music Restorer

+## NoClip Toggler

+## Render Extender

+# Recommended mods

+Mods not made by me, but worth checking out.

+## Croc 2 FOV Fix

+A mod that fixes your FOV at widescreen resolutions to prevent stretching.
+A must have for playing on modern displays.
+It's a standalone game mod, but you can put it in the `mods/` folder to manage it with Croc 2 Mod Loader!

+You can grab it [here](https://community.pcgamingwiki.com/files/file/2969-croc-2-fov-fix/)!

 # Mod development